 It would be nice if there was a formula somewhere that high school players could use to calculate their odds of getting an athletic scholarship.
-All they would have to do is to enter their stats, maybe their high school or club team, and the formula would tell them their chances and even indicate how much to expect!
+All they would have to do is to enter their stats, maybe their high school or club team, and the formula would tell them their chances and even indicate how much of a scholarship to expect!
 Wouldn’t that be nice?

 Unfortunately, no such formula exists.
 And while various recruiting services may promise you a scholarship, the reality is that unless you are a nationally recruited athlete, there is no sure thing.
 The entire college athletic recruiting process comes down to a maze of dozens of possibilities that leads to an agreement between one player and one coach.

-However, there is some information available that you can use to as guide posts through the process.
-The first guide post is knowing what your odds are of playing at the college level.
+However, there is some information available that you can use as guideposts through the process.
+The first guidepost is knowing what your odds are of playing at the college level.
 If you don’t play, you can’t receive a scholarship.
 The second post is understanding the chances for receiving the scholarships.

-First, you need to figure you how many people are in the possible pool to play at the college level.
+First, you need to figure out how many people are in the possible high school pool to play at the college level.

 Go to the National Federation of State High School Associations Participation Statistics.
 Select your year and sport.
 You might include the state if you are looking at a particularly large state where colleges don’t necessarily recruit out-of-state.
 However, to start with it’s probably best to select “all” for states.
 The results will be broken out by state and gender anyway.